Aashmeet/DataAnalyticsPipeline/README.md

 5. Examine the content in these documents to understand the content used for topic modeling.

-**Step 3 -- ****Create an S3 bucket to be used by Amazon Comprehend topic modeling job .This S3 bucket is the placeholder for the structured/raw data to be consumed by other AWS services.**
+**Step 3 Create an S3 bucket to be used by Amazon Comprehend topic modeling job .This S3 bucket is the placeholder for the structured/raw data to be consumed by other AWS services.**

 1. Use these commands in the Cloud9 Terminal to create an S3 bucket and upload the sample documents into 'articles' folder